tsnaomi/fizzbuzz_playground/README.md

 Finally, after all of this math takes place, if verbosity is still an empty string, the function returns the number.
 Otherwise, the function returns the onomatopoetic verbosity.

-Thank you to Luke P. for adivising me to use a dictionary as the second parameter!
-Also, I borrowed the term onomatopoeia from his solution :D
+Thank you to [Luke P.](https://github.com/lhp81/) for adivising me to use a dictionary as the second parameter.